derJuba007/journey-of-the-crafter/README.md

 🔮 **Waystones** for easy and vanilla-friendly teleportation, that also generate in any village

-🤔 No need for Wikis.
-Everything you need to know is available directly in-game.
+🤔 No need for Wikis, everything you need to know is available directly in-game

 ## Fully Supported Languages